 *If you are not using this plugin the title tag is located in the head section of your website, and is enclosed by the tags.

-Best practice to use the keywords you are trying to rank for in the title tag, but make sure they fit in with the title of the site.
+Best practice is to use the keywords you are trying to rank for in the title tag, but make sure they fit in with the title of the site.
 It should feel like a natural title.

 Here is an example for the keyword “Chicago Therapist”

-Good Title: Overcoming Public Speaking Anxiety – 5 tips from a Chicago Therapist.
+- Good Title: Overcoming Public Speaking Anxiety – 5 tips from a Chicago Therapist.

 A bad title is generally better than no title at all so be sure to utilize the title tag on every page and post.
 And use a different title for each page.
 Using the same title tag for all pages doesn’t tell Google a thing about what makes this content different from other content on your site.